PeggyKimotho/Awesome-Quotes-App/README.md

 ## Description

-The Quote Search App is the hub for inspiration and motivation.
+The Awesome Quotes App is the hub for inspiration and motivation.
 On this site, you can find random quotes of different categories from different authors.
 You can like a quote and comment on it.
 You can also add in your favourite quotes.

 ## Setup Requirements